workleap/wl-extensions-openapi/README.md

 As such, we provide the following features:

+OpenAPI Spec generation filters:
 - Display OperationId in SwaggerUI
 - Extract Type schema from TypedResult endpoint response types
 - (Optional) Fallback to use controller name as OperationId when there is no OperationId explicitly defined for the endpoint.

+Roslyn Analyzers to help validate usage typed responses:
+- Rule to catch mismatches between endpoint response annotations and Typed Responses

 ## Getting started